sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

    `./build.sh --generate-manifests-only --type full`.

-   Depending on your deployment type, teh new manifests will be generated in the builds/full/manifests/ or builds/multiple/manifests/ directory.
+   Depending on the deployment type, the new manifests will be generated in the builds/full/manifests/ or builds/multiple/manifests/ directory.

 **Note:** The symbolic link for builds/full or builds/multiple will point to the most recent timestamped build directory, such as